Structure-Based Drug Discovery & Design Services : Strategies and Implementation

 Basic Strategy 2: de novo Design: Known Protein Structure, Unknown Ligand

-Basic Strategy 3: Ligand-Based Drug Design
+Basic Strategy 3: Ligand-Based Drug Design (LBDD)

 The yellow quadrant in the image above relates to Basic Strategy 3, ligand-based drug design (LBDD).
-In this case, the ligand’s structure is already known (e.g., a substrate or inhibitor), but the protein target’s experimental structure is not available.
+In this case, the ligand’s structure is known (e.g., a substrate or inhibitor), but the protein target’s experimental structure is unavailable.
 The principle of this method suggests that knowing the structure of one or more ligands that bind to a protein allows us to create additional ligands with similar structures and equal or greater binding affinity.
-In this scenario, we can use the protein’s AlphaFold model to obtain details of the protein’s ligand-binding site, and use the known ligand (or ligands) structure to build a pharmacophore model based on the ligand’s shape and the presence of charged, polar, and hydrophobic groups.
+In this scenario, we can, for example, use the protein’s AlphaFold model to obtain details of the protein’s ligand-binding site, and use the known ligand (or ligands) structure to build a pharmacophore model based on the ligand’s shape and the presence of charged, polar, and hydrophobic groups.
 When several known ligands are available, their common features can be overlaid to improve the accuracy of the pharmacophore model.

 Basic Strategy 4: de novo Design: Unknown Ligand, no Experimental Protein Structure